-- · One (1) heli landing - Two (2) flightseeing excursions - · An official Quark Expeditions parka to keep - · Leadership throughout the voyage by our experienced Expedition Team, including shore landings and other activities - · All Zodiac transfers and cruising as per the daily - All shore landings as per the daily program - Shipboard accommodation with daily housekeeping - All meals, snacks, soft drinks and juices on board throughout your voyage. - Complimentary select beer, wines and select cocktails during bar service hours and dinner - Complimentary coffee, tea and cocoa available around the clock
+- · An official Quark Expeditions parka to keep - One 10- to 15-minute helicopter flightseeing excursion (weather and logistics permitting) - · Leadership throughout the voyage by our experienced Expedition Team, including shore landings and other activities - All Zodiac transfers and cruising as per the daily - All shore landings as per the daily program - Shipboard accommodation with daily housekeeping - All meals, snacks, soft drinks and juices on board throughout your voyage. - Complimentary select beer, wines and select cocktails during bar service hours and dinner - Complimentary coffee, tea and cocoa available around the clock

-- Formal and informal presentations by our Expedition Team and guest speakers as scheduled - · A photographic journal documenting your expedition - A pair of waterproof expedition boots on loan for landings and Zodiac cruising excursions - · Hair dryer and bathrobes in every cabin - · Complimentary Wi-Fi service on one device permitting basic Internet browsing, email, posting on social media and voice applications.
-(Premium packages are available for more data-intensive applications.) - All miscellaneous service taxes and port charges throughout the program - · All luggage handling aboard the ship - · One 10- to 15-minute helicopter flightseeing excursion (weather and logistics permitting).
+- · Formal and informal presentations by our Expedition Team and guest speakers as scheduled - · A photographic journal documenting your expedition - · A pair of waterproof expedition boots on loan for landings and Zodiac cruising excursions - · Hair dryer and bathrobes in every cabin - · Complimentary Wi-Fi service on one device permitting basic Internet browsing, email, posting on social media and voice applications.
+(Premium packages are available for more data-intensive applications.) - All miscellaneous service taxes and port charges throughout the program - · All luggage handling aboard the ship